 With a quick healing process, this facial is ideal to reduce fine lines and wrinkles.
 However, one should argue whether microneedling at home is safe.
 Isn’t it safer for patients to go to a specialized spa when it comes to such treatments?

 Is microneedling at home safe?

-Microneedling is a collagen induction therapy.
-It boosts collagen and elastin production by causing trauma to the skin.
-Collagen is an essential protein that helps keep the skin looking youthful, firm, soothe and texture.
-Aging causes the decline of collagen in the skin, contributing to wrinkles and other signs of aging.
+As mentioned above, microneedling is a collagen induction therapy.
+Indeed, it boosts collagen and elastin production by causing trauma to the skin.
+Collagen is an essential protein that makes the skin look youthful and firm.
+Age causes the decline of collagen in the skin, contributing to wrinkles and other signs of aging.

-Most people get microneedling on the face.
+Most people undergo microneedling on the face.
 However, it can be done on other parts of the body.
 For example, microneedling on the thighs can help treat stretch marks.

-A 2018 systematic review found that microneedling is a safe and effective way to rejuvenate the skin and treat scars and wrinkles.
-However, the researchers acknowledged that microneedling might not be the best treatment to all skin conditions.
-At present, there is only one FDA-approved microneedling device, and it’s for professional use.
-Thus, we can assume that done by a professional, microneedling should be safe.
+A review from 2018 found that microneedling is a safe and effective way to rejuvenate the skin, treat acne scars and wrinkles.
+However, the researchers acknowledged that microneeding might not be the best treatment to all skin conditions.
+The only FDA-approved microneedling device is for professional use.
+Therefore, the treatment is safer when it is done by a skincare professional.

-Another study found that using an anti-aging treatment along with microneedling didn’t address wrinkles, but it did improve the skin’s overall radiance, texture, tone, brightness.
-Another concluded that, when done in a professional setting over at least four weeks, the skin appears younger and smoother than without the treatment.
+Another study found that using an anti-aging treatment along with microneedling did not address wrinkles.
+However, it did improve the skin’s radiance, texture, tone and brightness.
+One last study concluded that after four weeks, the skin appears younger and smoother than without the treatment.

 Although microneedling is considered a safe procedure, it still has risks, even when done by a professional: swelling, discomfort at the site, redness, bruising, dryness, flaking of the skin.
 Bleeding may also be more of a risk for people who have bleeding disorders or who are taking blood-thinning medications.
 If the right precautions are taken, risks and side-effects will be minimized.